Application Management

 indbos-config.yaml

-to deploy an application to the cloud—DBOS automatically applies the connection information of your cloud database instance. - You cannot change the application database (
+to deploy an application to the cloud—DBOS automatically applies the connection information of your cloud database instance. - You cannot change the database of a deployed application.
+You must delete and re-deploy the application.

 Monitoring and Debugging Applications